 "Lauren Goldman is 'a superb relationship partner who drafts excellent briefs and provides great judgment on all legal issues.'"The Legal 500 United States

 Lauren Goldman serves on Mayer Brown's Management Committee and is co-head of the firm's Supreme Court & Appellate group.
-She is a commercial litigator and highly respected appellate lawyer who has briefed and argued numerous cases addressing issues of importance to the business community in state and federal courts throughout the United States.
-Several of Lauren's matters helped persuade Law360 to name Mayer Brown a "Firm of the Year" in January 2018.
+She has briefed and argued numerous cases addressing issues of importance to the business community in state and federal courts throughout the United States.
+Several of Lauren's matters helped persuade Law360 to name Mayer Brown a "Firm of the Year" in January 2018 and again in January 2019.

 Lauren has been interviewed regarding Supreme Court developments on Bloomberg Law Radio, CNBC's "Closing Bell," and FoxBusiness's "Happy Hour," as well as by the WSJ Law Blog, The American Lawyer, Newsweek, and The National Law Journal.
 She has also been quoted in The Wall Street Journal, The New York Times, Forbes, Fortune, and CNNMoney, among other publications.